Obituary of Elizabeth Irene Bernier

 To send flowers to the family or plant a tree in memory of Elizabeth "Liz" Irene Bernier, please visit our floral store.

-To plant a beautiful memorial tree in memory of Elizabeth Bernier, please visit our Tree Store
+To send flowers to the family or plant a tree in memory of Elizabeth Bernier, please visit Tribute Store